bitbox/figura-avatar-collections/README.md

 > The libraries used in here have their own can of worms attached to them, so I always credit them to make sure I don't fall out of line with anyone.
 Please dont kill me, I ain't a master of OOP or a god of Lua at all.

 > In short: Do what you want that doesn't require a price tag or a patent with this collection.
 You are free to ruin it artistically.
-Finally, **pls give credit** and you'll be better that sssniperwolf.
+Finally, **pls give credit** and you'll be better than sssniperwolf.

 > I also yap a lot.
 I can't help it.